 A message from Garry Gay and Michael Dylan Welch, Haiku North America founders and advisory board co-chairs.
-Michael presented this short speech in June of 2001 at the 2001 HNA conference at the Boston Conservatory in Boston, Massachusetts.
+Michael presented this short speech on 28 June 2001 at the 2001 HNA conference at the Boston Conservatory in Boston, Massachusetts.
 Not previously published.

 Greetings to all attendees and speakers of Haiku North America.
 This is the sixth HNA conference held since the event was founded in 1991, and we wish this year’s event every success as it celebrates the full variety of North American haiku—and beyond.